ChaseHamby/Personal-Bio-Site/README.md

 npm start
 ```

-* This will open a new window in Chrome.
+* This will open a new window in Chrome and enjoy!